cybermaggedon/ixbrl-to-ct600/README.md

 - There is no warranty.
-- This is likely incomplete - it does what I want, but you shouldn't be playing with this project unless you're prepared to do a load of hacking about to get it to work for you.
+- This is likely incomplete - it does what I want, but you shouldn't be playing with this project unless you're prepared to do some work checking the values are right for you, and possibly adding extra annotations to the form which aren't covered.
 - It doesn't know about all the CT600 fields.

 ## Testing